SharonManyara/klahanie/association.md

 ### Governing Documents and Forms

 Every HOA has a series of legal documents that define the rights and obligations of both the Association and its owners/residents.
 These documents establish the mechanisms for governing and funding the Association’s operations, as well as setting forth the rules and standards.
-When considering the purchase of a home in any HOA, it is imperative that your understand the Governing documents.
+When considering the purchase of a home in any HOA, it is important that your understand the Governing documents.

 As with most legal documents, there is a general hierarchy of governing documents.